 - Locate the file you need to replace.

 - Hover your cursor over the item and click the Replace Media link.

 - From the file browser that appears, choose the replacement file you’d like to upload.

 If you are replacing an image, you can only upload a new image file.
-The interface indicates the pixel dimensions of the image you are replacing.

 - Click the Upload button to replace your media item.